EskoSalaka/mtg-deckbuilder/README.md

 In short, it contains the following features:

-- A connection to a PostgreSQL database containing the mtg data from Scryfall and various other tables/relationships like Users and their Decks
+- A connection to a PostgreSQL database containing the mtg data from Scryfall and various other tables/relationships like Users and their Decks.
+It has about 100k records
 - Various routes related to retrieving certain mtg data in a similar format than in Scryfall
 - Authentication for Users with JWT